Our reviews have been developed for screen readers so that people with impaired vision can read it with great ease.

 A slight novelty was to start the second half with a piano concerto avoiding another delay.
 However, on this occasion the piano was rolled into its position even before the audition had made its way out of the auditorium.

-Mao Fujita, born in Tokyo in 1998, had won second prize at the International Tchaikovsky Competition and was giving the opportunity to perform Tchaikovsky's Piano Concerto No. 1, a work composed in the winter of 1874 and 1875..
+Mao Fujita, born in Tokyo in 1998 and winner of the Rosario Marciano International Piano Competition in Vienna in 2013, had won second prize at the International Tchaikovsky Competition and was giving the opportunity to perform Tchaikovsky's Piano Concerto No. 1, a work composed in the winter of 1874 and 1875..

 Fujita had already won Switzerland’s Clara Haskil Competition at the age of 18, two years ago, and his final round's concerto for the Tchaikovsky Competition was the same concerto that we heard on the night.